kimdoanh89/doanhluong.me/_posts/2023-07-16-SOLID_principles.markdown

 ## 3. Liskov Substitution Principle

 This principle states that child classes should be substitutable for their parent classes.
 Behavior in the parent class should remain consistent when it is overridden in a child class.

 Here are some symptoms that indicate code is violating the Liskov substitution principle:

-- Child classes don't properly implement parent class methods
-- Parent class methods throw unexpected errors when called on child objects
-- Child classes do some additional "stuff" beyond parent class methods
+- Child classes don't properly implement parent class methods, do some additional "stuff" beyond parent class methods, and change expectations of how they work.
-- Parent class methods need to check the type of child objects
+- Parent class methods throw unexpected errors when called on child objects, need to check the type of child objects.
-- Child classes override methods and change expectations of how they work
-- Need lots of type checking or type-specific logic
-- Subclasses need to set parent class fields to specific values

 To refactor code to follow Liskov substitution principle:
 - Make sure subclasses match full input/output behavior of parent classes
 - Avoid throwing exceptions in child methods not thrown in parents
 - Favor composition over inheritance if behavior differs substantially
-- Make base classes abstract if methods need different implementations
-- Split base classes into separate class hierarchies if behaviors differ
+- Make base classes abstract if methods need different implementations and split into separate class hierarchies if behaviors differ
-- Pass child class objects transparently to methods expecting parent objects
 - Use dependency inversion - depend on abstractions not concrete classes
-- Consider using interfaces rather than superclass to define contracts
-- Use polymorphism so correct implementation is invoked based on type

 For example, refactoring validation classes: